-All data used to calculate a student's EFC comes from the information the student provides on the Free Application for Federal Student Aid (FAFSA) which is submitted to the Central Processing System (CPS) for processing.
+All data used to calculate a student's SAI comes from the information the student provides on the Free Application for Federal Student Aid (FAFSA) which is submitted to the Central Processing System (CPS) for processing.
 The CPS sends either an electronic or paper output document called a Student Aid Report (SAR) to the student.
-The SAR lists the student's EFC.
 All schools listed on the student's FAFSA will receive application information and processing results in an electronic file called an Institutional Student Informational Record (ISIR).